attack68/rateslib/README.md

 # Rateslib

-**This version is beta pre-release.
-It may change at any point without notice.**

 ``Rateslib`` is a state-of-the-art **fixed income library** designed for Python.
 Its purpose is to provide advanced, flexible and efficient fixed income analysis with a high level, well documented API.